Klizzy/MMM-Vrr/README.md

 ## "LCD" Display

 ![lcd](mmm-vrr.png)</br>
 This option can be set if ```displayType: 'lcd'``` is added.
-In this type are no delays, icons or abosulte time shown.
+Here, no delays, icons or absolute times are shown.

 ## Visualization of the scrollAfter option